-After that recent six-week Christmas respite spent in Corps Reserve far to the rear, the Newfoundlanders were to officially return to active service on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatality - of 1917.
+After the recent six-week Christmas respite spent in Corps Reserve to the rear, the Newfoundlander unit, Private Collins once more among its ranks after his six-day absence, was to officially return to active service on January 23, although it apparently had already returned to the trenches by that date and had incurred its first casualties - and fatality - of 1917.

-Those casualties, however, were only some of those everyday thousands whom Douglas Haig casually referred to as wastage as the Newfoundland unit had not ventured from its trenches during that time.
+Those casualties, however, were only some of the everyday thousands whom Douglas Haig casually referred to as wastage as during this time the Newfoundland unit had not ventured forward from its trenches.

-In fact, the sole infantry activity directly involving the Newfoundland unit during that entire period - from Gueudecourt in mid-October, 1916, until Monchy-le-Preux in mid-April of 1917 - was to be the sharp engagement at Sailly-Saillisel at the end of February and the beginning of March, an action which would bring this episode in the Newfoundlanders' War - in the area of the Somme - to a close.
+The winter of 1917 being passive, as were all the winters of the Great War on the Western Front, the sole infantry activity to directly involve the Newfoundland unit during that entire period - from Gueudecourt in mid-October, 1916, until Monchy-le-Preux in mid-April of 1917 - was now to be the sharp engagement at Sailly-Saillisel at the end of February and the beginning of March.
+It was an action which would bring this episode in the Newfoundlanders' War - in the area of the Somme - to a close.